 The Head girls were chosen for their positive attitudes towards their learning, their social interactions and their role modelling.
 Their overall characteristics and attitudes help us move towards creating a better learning environment here at The Mill.
 You will see them around the school sporting their Junior Leadership jumpers and ties.
 Their role is to support adults, for example by helping to run celebration assemblies, school tours, suppporting events.

 School Council – Giving children a voice

 We have a Chairman and Vice Chairman who are the head of school council.
-We also have a ‘Pupil Champion’ teacher – Mrs Gordon.
-We also have other amazing teachers including: Mrs Lakeman, Mrs Mechen.
-Miss Jones and Mrs Webb.
+We also have a ‘Pupil Champion’ teacher – Mrs Gordon, along with other amazing teachers including: Mrs Lakeman and Mrs Mechen.

 Emma Gordon (EAL Leader)

 This year, we have a lot of new Young Interpreters and even have some Year 2’s.
 We now have 18 Young Interpreters in total, which we are extremely proud of, and we do a fabulous and valuable role throughout the school.

 During the meetings, we talk about issues that get out of hand and we also share praises about the children we support.
 Though this responsibility is important, it doesn’t and shouldn’t clash with our learning.